What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 8- Female Hormones and Menstruation.

 Females are way more affected by IBS than males.
 This study estimates that females are affected by IBS up to 2.5 to 3 times more than males.
-And the number one cause of this may be your “female sex hormones.”
+And the number one cause of this may be your “female hormones.”

 FEMALES HORMONES AND PREGNANCY AND ibs